OpenEvalProject/evals/manuscripts/elife-53449/v2/manuscript.md

 ## Materials and methods

-## UKB cohort
+### UKB cohort

 The first batch of UKB exome sequence group consists of 49,960 individuals who passed QC procedures by UKB.
 Exome sequencing cohort is enriched with samples with a higher rate of imaging and enhanced measurements such as retinal optical coherence tomography test, visual acuity, hearing test, and other.
 This cohort is not biased on any health condition, disease or physical measurement results from the UKB population of almost 500,000 individuals (Hout et al., 2019).
 We selected a cohort of 41,250 individuals who self-reported ’White British’ and have very similar genetic ancestry based on a principal components analysis of the genotypes.
 Then, we made an effort to produce the maximal independent set of individuals based on computed kinship coefficients (two individuals were considered related if they share relatedness of third degree or closer) and selected 40,368 individuals for the analysis.

-## Exome data
+### Exome data

 Exome data consisted of 8,959,608 SNPs and short indels from human coding DNA.
-We selected 6,208,943 variants that are not monomorphic in UKB cohort and have a missing rate less than 10% and M⁢A⁢F<0.2.
+We selected 6,208,943 variants that are not monomorphic in UKB cohort and have a missing rate less than 10% and $M⁢A⁢F<0.2$.
 We annotated these genetic variants for functional consequence using SNPeff (Cingolani et al., 2012) software and GRCh38.86 genome reference.
 UKBBN dataset was additionally annotated with ANNOVAR (Wang et al., 2010) to add ExAC MAFs.
 In downstream analysis we focused on protein-truncating variants annotated as: stop codon gained, frameshift variant, slice donor or splice acceptor site, this produced 152,790 and 11,393 SNPs and indels in UKB and UKBBN, correspondingly.

-## PTV burden calculation and Cox proportional hazards model
+### PTV burden calculation and Cox proportional hazards model

-PTV burden was defined as a number of ultra-rare (MAF<0.0001) variants that disrupt open reading frame (stop gain, frameshift, disruption of splice donor/acceptor site).
+PTV burden was defined as a number of ultra-rare ($MAF<0.0001$) variants that disrupt open reading frame (stop gain, frameshift, disruption of splice donor/acceptor site).
 PTV burden was tested for association with UKBBN lifespan using Cox PH model with sex and first 20 principal components (obtained by clustering with 1000G dataset, see below) as covariates in R (R Development Core Team, 2018).
 For UKB data we included sex, 40 genetic principal components and assessment centers as covariates for Cox PH analysis on lifespan, healthspan and mother’s and father’s age at death.
 For all types of survival data except for healthspan we have also added age at assessment as covariate.
 Genetic principal components were calculated on genotypes for 500,000 UKB participants (Bycroft et al., 2018).

-## UKBBN PCA with 1000G
+### UKBBN PCA with 1000G

 First and second chromosome for all 1000G super populations and UKBBN dataset were clustered together.
 For that, 1000G vcf files were lifted over to hg19 using picard tools (Broad Institute, 2018) combined with UKBBN vcf file by overlap variants using GATK tools (Van der Auwera et al., 2013).
 Variants with MAF deviating between datasets over 30% were excluded.
-Eigen vectors were obtained from variants with M⁢A⁢F>10% pruned using 50 window size, step size of 5 and variance inflation factor threshold of 1.5 by Plink (Purcell et al., 2007).
+Eigen vectors were obtained from variants with $M⁢A⁢F>10%$ pruned using 50 window size, step size of 5 and variance inflation factor threshold of 1.5 by Plink (Purcell et al., 2007).
 We kept individuals that clustered with EUR superpopulation.

-## Data filtering
+### Data filtering

 PTVs in UKB were filtered using internal MAFs.
 Since UKBBN cohort is much smaller to get desired resolution we used ExAC MAFs for non-finish European population (ExAC_NFE).
 We excluded ultra-rare variants absent in ExAC dataset (ExAC_ALL = 0) from UKBBN analysis to reduce number of sequencing and variant calling errors.
 Analysis in both datasets was restricted to autosomal chromosomes to avoid sex bias.
 We restricted UKBBN cohort to natural causes of death (i.e. excluding car accidents, poisoning and suicides) and excluded deaths with no abnormalities detected.

-## Data sources
+### Data sources

 UKBBN vcf files were downloaded from EGA repository (EGAS00001001599, https://www.ebi.ac.uk/ega/studies/EGAS00001001599).
 Transcripts per kilobase million (TPM) counts for 53 human tissues were downloaded from GTEx Portal, release v7.
 Gene expression values within brain regions, two heart and two skin samples were averaged for subsequent analysis, and primary cell cultures were excluded, yielding a total of 37 tissues.
-Transcripts considered to be expressed in the tissue if T⁢P⁢M>10.
+Transcripts considered to be expressed in the tissue if $T⁢P⁢M>10$.
 Oe ratios were downloaded from gnomAD repository (gnomad.v2.1.1.lof_metrics.by_gene.txt.bgz).
-GHIS values were obtained from Steinberg et al. (2015) and indispensability scores were downloaded from Khurana et al., 2013. d⁢S and d⁢N values for chimpanzee-human orthologs were downloaded from Ensembl Biomart.
+GHIS values were obtained from Steinberg et al. (2015) and indispensability scores were downloaded from Khurana et al., 2013. $d⁢S$ and $d⁢N$ values for chimpanzee-human orthologs were downloaded from Ensembl Biomart.
 NMD and LoF predictions were obtained from snpEff annotation (’NMD.gene’, ’LoF.gene’) (Cingolani et al., 2012).
 All UK Biobank data are available upon application.

-## Gene burden analysis
+### Gene burden analysis

 Gene burden analysis was performed with assumptions that all ultra-rare PTVs would have the same effect direction and the same effect size.
 Following those assumptions, we summed up all cases of gene harboring ultra-rare PTV.
 Cohorts were defined by splitting UKB into two groups with equal number of subjects based on ordered lifespan or healthspan data.
 We tested the hypothesis that some genes harbor more ultra-rare PTVs in one cohort than another (compared to the sum of PTV number in each cohort) using Fisher’s exact test.
 To explore sex-specific effects, we separately run analysis for healthspan in males and females.
 In order to identify genes with a significantly deviated burden of ultra-rare PTVs in UKB, we performed a Fisher’s exact test using the number of ultra-rare PTVs and synonymous variants.
 For each gene, we build a 2 × 2 contingency table containing the number of ultra-rare PTVs observed in the gene and those observed in the rest of the population, and the number of synonymous variants observed in the gene and those observed in the rest of the population.
 The result of each test was an odds ratio and p-value, where genes with odds ratio <1 showed a disproportionately low number of rare PTVs.
 The Fisher test was performed using the fisher.test function in R, and the Bonferroni correction is performed using p.adjust function in R.